swordman-sm/wizard_bot/README.md

 Step4. use command redis-server to start redis

+U can choose local mongodb or mongodb atlas

 Step5.
 Install MongoDB(Google or other By urself)

 Step6. use command mongo to step into mongodb-cli and then